SyncfusionExamples/Getting-started-with-Syncfusion-Grid-component-in-Streamlit-app/README.md

-# Getting started with the Syncfusion Grid component in the Streamlit Application
+# Getting Started with the Syncfusion Grid component in the Streamlit Application

 This article provides a step-by-step guide for setting up a [Streamlit](https://streamlit.io/) application with a Python environment and integrating the Syncfusion Grid components.

 `Streamlit` is a free and open-source framework that enables quick development and sharing of visually appealing web applications for machine learning and data science.

-## Setting up the Streamlit Application
+## Setting up the Streamlit application

 To begin working with the Streamlit framework, it is recommended to create a Python environment using [venv](https://docs.python.org/3/library/venv.html).
-Follow the steps below to create a new Python environment
+Refer to the below command to create a new Python environment:

 ```bash
 python -m venv my-app